spatie/period/README.md

 This is why this package requires you to specify a precision with each period.
 Only periods with the same precision can be compared.

+A more in-depth explanation on why precision is so important can be found [here](https://stitcher.io/blog/comparing-dates).
 A period's precision can be specified when constructing that period:

 ```php